PaddlePaddle/Serving/doc/DESIGN_DOC.md

 Cross-platform is not dependent on the operating system, nor on the hardware environment.
 Applications developed under one operating system can still run under another operating system.
 Therefore, the design should consider not only the development language and the cross-platform components, but also the interpretation differences of the compilers on different systems.

 Docker is an open source application container engine that allows developers to package their applications and dependencies into a portable container, and then publish it to any popular Linux machine or Windows machine.
 We have packaged a variety of Docker images for the Paddle Serving framework.
 Refer to the image list《[Docker Images](DOCKER_IMAGES.md)》, Select mirrors according to user's usage.
-We provide Docker usage documentation《[How to run PaddleServing in Docker](RUN_IN_DOCKER.md)》.Currently, the Python webserver mode can be deployed and run on the native Linux and Windows dual systems.《[Paddle Serving for Windows Users](WINDOWS_TUTORIAL.md)》
+We provide Docker usage documentation《[How to run PaddleServing in Docker](RUN_IN_DOCKER.md)》.Currently, the Python webservice mode can be deployed and run on the native Linux and Windows dual systems.《[Paddle Serving for Windows Users](WINDOWS_TUTORIAL.md)》

 > Support multiple development languages client ​​SDKs